uisautomation/media-webapp/doc/gettingstarted.rst

 .. note::

     Make sure to replace ``$USER`` with your GitHub user name.
-If your bitbucket user name happens to be the same as your local user name, on Unix-y systems this will be done by magic!
+If your GitHub user name happens to be the same as your local user name, on Unix-y systems this will be done by magic!

 It is also worth setting up an explicit remote for your personal repository.